titospadini/ser-machine-faults/README.md

 At this moment, this project is still in development.

-This project uses Python 3.12.2 with the libraries*:
+This project uses Miniconda and Python 3.12.2 interpreter with the following libraries*:
 - numpy
 - soundfile
 - matplotlib